 The base for the Merry Band Beard Oil ‘Zingy Lime’ Beard Balm is Beeswax, Organic Shea Butter, Coconut Oil (Unscented), Arrowroot Powder, Vitamin E Oil & Moroccan Argan Oil.
 Most of these ingredients will be familiar to you in beard care but the Arrowroot Powder is a new one for me.
 It is basically a natural starch obtained from plant rhizomes, I guess this ingredient is the reason that the balm isn’t greasy?

 The ‘Zingy Lime’ scent is a match for the beard oil that was called ‘Fresh & Zingy’ but has no also been renamed ‘Zingy Lime’.
 It is a scent made up from a blend of Lime, Cedarwood, Clary Sage, Rosemary & Lavender essential oils and it is damn good.
 The lime hits you first and then the Cedarwood and the two work very well together, Cedarwood isn’t my favourite of the essential oils but when it is perfectly matched and blended then I really like it.

 This fresh and woodsy scent also has floral scent that you pick up after the Lime and Cedarwood and the choice of essential oils is superb.
 The balm also has a nice strength, often the balms lack compared to the Beard oils but not here.

-The Merry Band Beard Oil ‘Zingy Lime’ Beard Balm is available from the recently redesigned Merry Band Beard Oil website and the 30ml jar costs £8.99.
+The Merry Band Beard Oil ‘Zingy Lime’ Beard Balm is available from their Etsy shop and the 30ml jar costs £8.99.

 The balms are also available as: